 Masters and Johnson accepted Kinsey’s conclusion that the clitoris is the female sex organ and source of female orgasm.
 They simply assumed that the clitoris is stimulated during intercourse.
 They suggested that the area of skin around the clitoris is stretched or pulled as the penis thrusts into the vagina, thus providing enough clitoral stimulation for orgasm.
 It was this assumption that Shere Hite challenged later on with her statistical work.
-She suggested that this theory did not apply to the majority of women.
+She suggested that this theory did not work for the majority of women.

 There are many physiological changes that occur in the human body during sexual activity.
-These include increased heart rate.
 Such changes are observed in other mammals, both male and female.
-But only the male provides obvious evidence of orgasm.
-Scientists (who often tend to be male themselves) are inclined to assume that a female must have had an orgasm simply because her body returns to its normal state once sexual activity ceases.
+But only the male provides evidence of orgasm.
+Scientists (who tend to be male) are inclined to assume that a woman must have had an orgasm simply because her body returns to its normal state once sexual activity ceases.
 But this is an assumption and may explain women’s accounts of physical stimulation without any psychological arousal.